Floor Protection and Sealing: Hardwood and Wood

 Preparation and Process

-1) We'll start by repairing any damage fill nail holes, deep scratches, or dents with wood filler.
+1) We'll start by repairing any damage, fill nail holes, deep scratches, or dents with wood filler.

-2) Depending your your floor, we use a sanding sponge or sanding screen with the correct grit and sand your floor by hand inch by inch.
+2) Depending your your floor, we use a sanding sponge or sanding screen, with the correct grit, and sand your floor by hand, inch by inch.

 3) Or, we may use a drum sander along with an edge sander.

-4) If your floor is already finished and you’re just re-coating, a light sanding or screening with a buffer should suffice to help the new finish adhere.
+4) If your floor is already finished, and you’re just re-coating, a light sanding or screening with a buffer should suffice to help the new finish adhere.

 Application Process

-2) Let It Dry: Water-based dries in 2-4 hours, oil-based in 8-12 hours.
+2) Let It Dry: Water-based sealers dry in 2-4 hours, oil-based in 8-12 hours.

-5) Let the Floor Cure Fully: Light foot traffic is usually okay after 24 hours, but heavy furniture and rugs should wait a week or more.
+5) Let the Floor Cure Fully: Light foot traffic is usually okay after 24 hours, but heavy furniture and rugs should wait a week or more (suggested).

 Connect With Us